-Serving the citizens of Louisiana through informed decision-making in clemency pursuits, and promoting public safety and facilitating successful reentry for offenders.
+Serving the citizens of Louisiana through informed decision-making in clemency pursuits, and promoting public safety and facilitating successful reentry for returning residents.

-Parole in Louisiana allows an offender to finish their sentence while under supervision of the Department of Corrections, Division of Probation and Parole.View the process
+Parole in Louisiana allows a person to finish their sentence while under supervision of the Department of Corrections, Division of Probation and Parole.View the process

 The Board of Pardons and Committee on Parole meet at the Department of Corrections (DPS&C) Headquarters Complex, Conference Room B, located at 504 Mayflower, Baton Rouge, Louisiana 70802.

 Both pardon and parole hearings are open to the public.
 Individuals interested in attending a public hearing should arrive at least 30 minutes early and must report to the Security Office for processing.
 All visitors are subject to search.
 Cell phones are not permitted on the Department of Corrections Headquarters Complex.
 Other items, which may be considered contraband, may not be allowed on the premises and may be subjected to security review.

 For individuals who require special needs assistance, please contact the Board Office at 225-342-5421 or 225-342-9191 at least one week in advance of the scheduled hearing.

 It is generally inappropriate for children under the age of 12 years to be present during any public meeting or hearing of the Board of Pardons and Parole, except when the child is a victim and chooses to appear.
 Due to security concerns, the number of people attending hearings, including victims and/or family members of victims, will be limited to 12 people for support and 12 people for opposition.